AidanTheBandit/r-pod/SELF_HOSTING_GUIDE.md

 8. **Copy the entire `cookie:` value** (very long string)
 9. **Paste into** `YOUTUBE_MUSIC_COOKIE` in your `.env`

+### Adding Your App Icon

+1. **Replace the placeholder**: Replace `/public/icon.png.placeholder` with your actual `icon.png` file
+2. **Icon specifications**:
+   - Format: PNG, JPG, or SVG
+   - Size: Square image (recommended: 512x512px)
+   - Usage: Favicon, app icon, PWA icon
+3. **Automatic serving**: Vite will automatically serve the icon at `https://yourdomain.com/icon.png`

+The app includes PWA (Progressive Web App) support, so users can install it on their devices with your custom icon.

 ### Testing Backend

 ```bash